 - Events scheduled will have the following priorities:

-- College sponsored major, traditional, annual on-campus events, such as Commencement, Convocation, Parent's Weekend, Alumni Reunion, Weeks of Welcome and GREAT Day.
+- College sponsored major, traditional, annual on-campus events, such as Commencement, Convocation, Diversity Summit, Alumni Reunion, Orientation and GREAT Day.

 - Academic-related College events scheduled by appropriate faculty.